IGJoshua/coffi/README.md

 Convenience functions are provided to both read and write all primitive types and addresses, including byte order.

-As an example, when wrapping a function that returns an array of floats, the following code might be used.
+As an example, when wrapping a function that returns an array of big-endian floats, the following code might be used.

 ``` clojure
 (let [function-handle (ffi/make-downcall "returns_float_array" [::mem/pointer] ::mem/int)